 In Singapore, taxes are imposed on income earned or accrued in Singapore, as well as foreign-sourced income remitted into Singapore.
 The Government has received feedback that while a company may qualify for foreign tax credit to offset the taxes payable on remitted foreign-sourced income, it may find the tax credit system administratively cumbersome.

-In Budget 2003, the Government announced that foreign-sourced dividends, branch profits and service income (collectively "specified foreign-sourced income") derived by any person resident in Singapore will be exempted from tax.
-This is known as the foreign-sourced income tax exemption regime and under this regime, the specified foreign income is exempt from tax if the following conditions are met:
+Under the FSIE regime, the Government announced that foreign-sourced dividends, branch profits and service income (collectively "specified foreign-sourced income") derived by any person resident in Singapore will be exempted from tax if the following conditions are met:

 i. the specified foreign-sourced income has been subjected to tax in the foreign jurisdiction from which the income is received;